You Have Good Credit When Your Credit Score Surpasses This Number

 4. Know Your Score

 If you keep on top of your credit score — and get your free credit report — you’ll know what you need to change about your credit usage in order to improve your standing.
 That leads me to my next point…

 Finding out exactly what’s affecting your credit score requires reviewing your credit report, which is different from your credit score.

-Banks and credit card companies are increasingly sharing credit scores as a service to their clients, and you can receive a free copy of your credit report from each bureau once every 12 months through AnnualCreditReport.com.
+Banks and credit card companies are increasingly sharing credit scores as a service to their clients, and you can receive a free copy of your credit report from each bureau every week through the end of 2023 at AnnualCreditReport.com.

 At first, it may seem daunting to keep on top of your credit, but if you get into the habit of knowing how you fare each month, you’ll never be surprised by a denial of credit.

 By that same token, if you’re aware of any flags on your credit, you’ll be able to proactively make whatever financial adjustments you need to fix them, setting yourself up for success in the future.